matt-marko/raytracer/README.md

 # How to use:
 The code can be run by typing "python raytracer.py \<input file name\>" in the command line.
+For examples of test files, see the included test.txt files.
 Exceptions may be raised for ill-condition inputs.
 Make sure to the have the input file and raytracer.py in the same directory!